ToolJet/ToolJet/README.md

 - [Twitter](https://twitter.com/ToolJet) - Get the product updates easily.

 ## Roadmap
-Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to get informed of the latest features released and the upcoming ones.
+Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to stay updated on recently released features and to learn about what's coming next.

 ## Branching model
 We use the git-flow branching model.
 The base branch is `develop`.
 If you are looking for a stable version, please use the main branch or tags labeled as v1.x.x.

 ## Contributing
-Kindly read our [Contributing Guide](CONTRIBUTING.md) to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to ToolJet. <br>
+Kindly read our [Contributing Guide](CONTRIBUTING.md) to familiarize yourself with ToolJet's development process, how to suggest bug fixes and improvements, and the steps for building and testing your changes. <br>

 ## Contributors
 <a href="https://github.com/tooljet/tooljet/graphs/contributors">